5425 Public Safety Officer

 Education: A high school diploma or the equivalent is required.

 Other: Positions associated with this position classification may be located in facilities requiring the position to be designated “sensitive” as defined by University policy.
 Positions associated with this position classification may include job duties, responsibilities, or activities that are subject to export control regulations.
-The scope of the position may require night time, holiday, and/or weekend work.
+The scope of the position requires night time, holiday, and/or weekend work.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Enforces University parking and traffic regulations by being knowledgeable of the parking and traffic regulations, advising faculty, students, staff and visitors about the parking rules and regulations, issuing parking tickets, arranging for improperly parked vehicles to be towed from campus and for bicycles to be secured and issued a violation notice, rendering assistance during traffic accidents and preparing reports regarding on-campus traffic accidents.
+3. Enforces University parking and traffic regulations by being knowledgeable of the parking and traffic regulations, advising faculty, students, staff, and visitors about the parking rules and regulations, issuing parking tickets, arranging for improperly parked vehicles to be towed from campus and for bicycles to be secured and issued a violation notice, rendering assistance during traffic accidents, and preparing reports regarding on-campus traffic accidents.

 4. Assists in responding to weather, fire, medical, and security emergencies as well as natural disasters by following procedures prescribed in the Emergency Handbook for those emergencies or as directed by the Director of Safety and Transportation.

 5. Renders assistance to injured students, faculty, staff, and visitors to campus by obtaining and maintaining certification in cardiopulmonary resuscitation (CPR/AED) and first aid, performing CPR or rendering first aid to the injured person(s), determining the need for medical attention beyond the capability to provide, contacting the appropriate agency/office to facilitate emergency medical attention, and remaining with the injured person(s) until relieved by an appropriate authority.